 Contact us if you wish to see a live demo of this SAP-enabled solution (using standard functionality).

-Tags: ASN, Carrier Status, Customer Promise, OTIF, supply chain management
+Tags: ASN, Carrier Status, Customer Promise, OTIF, SAP, supply chain management